fergusq/tampio/README.md

 Tampio is an object-oriented language that compiles to JavaScript.
 Its syntax is directly inspired by the Finnish language and is therefore based on inflecting words.

-A Tampio file is a list of declarations.
-Each declaration defines either a class, a function, a method or a global variable.
+A Tampio file is a list of defefinition, each which defines either a class, a function, a method or a global variable.
 For example, here is a simple program that calculates the factorial of a given number.

     Pienen luvun kertoma on